Prathima-15/Cosmetic-Company-Digital-Traffic-Analysis/README.md

 - Search behavior
 - Traffic timing

-The findings are compiled into a **PowerPoint presentation** for clear and engaging storytelling.
+The findings were visualized and presented using **Power BI** to clearly communicate insights during the judging session.

 ---